mnlipp/VM-Operator/manager.md

 found in the next section.

-Note that you need none of the patches if you are fine with using your cluster's default storage class and this class supports ReadWriteMany as access mode.
+Note that you need none of the patches if you are fine with using your cluster's default storage class and this class supports ReadOnlyMany as access mode.

 Check that the pod with the manager is running: